I'm a Working Mom: 5 Ways Your Retail Store Can Win Me Over

 It’s an impressive but achievable metric, if you include the right elements in your customer journey.
 According to Enterpreneur.com, establishing this type of experience takes just a few shifts in focus:

-1. Go Omnichannel
+1. Go omnichannel

 Ultimately, we shoppers want variety.
 That means online, in-store and hybrid.
 It’s a lot of extra that requires an ecommerce platform primed to unify all the channels.